 These workshops are offered online as videos or Zoom sessions.

 Writer's Group via Zoom

 Alternating Wednesdays, 5 pm – 6 pm

 Free to museum members and staff, this writer’s critique group continues to meet on Zoom.
 Writers share something they are working on, read it aloud, then hear the thoughts and responses of others.
 All genres and styles are encouraged, including prose and poetry, fiction and nonfiction.
-For long projects, like a novel or other book, writers bring one chapter at a time.
-For details and schedule, contact firstname.lastname@example.org
+For long projects, like a novel or other book, writers bring one chapter at a time.Email for details

 In May 2020, Alan Petersen presented a brief introduction to landscape drawing from Buffalo Park.
 This video of the lesson covers five basics of sketching: Simplify, Negative spaces, Angles, Plumbing, and Proportion.Watch

 Revive your body and your spirit with this yoga basics class held in the Liberating Landscape exhibition.
 Instructor Erin Widman integrates the art into the instruction, drawing connections that deepen both the poses and the appreciation of the art.
 Widman is the owner of The Yoga Experience.Watch